-Physical environment a.
+Physical environment

+a.
 Toilet, Changing and Personal Care Facilities

-., Changing and Fersonal Car

-1. Areas For Improvement Key Stage 1 toilets
+1. Areas For Improvement N/A

-2. Intended Outcomes To included a toilet which is large enough to allow adults to

-support with personal care.
+2. Intended Outcomes To included a toilet which is large enough to allow adults to support with personal care.

 3. Actions To be written into the school's LCVAP bid

 4. Resources

 5. Time Scale 12 months

 6. Lead responsibility Alison Booth

-7. Monitored Evaluated and Alison Booth/ Anne Ostmeier
+7. Monitored Evaluated and Reviewed By Alison Booth/ Anne Ostmeier

-Reviewed By

-8. Reported to Governing November 2019
+8. Reported to Governing Body November 2019 (Completed)

-Body

 b.
 Physical Accessibility

-1. Areas For Improvement N/A

-2. Intended Outcomes
+1. Areas For Improvement N/A 2.
+Intended Outcomes 3.
+Actions

-3. Actions

 4. Resources

 5. Time Scale

 6. Lead responsibility

 7. Monitored Evaluated and Reviewed By

-8. Reported to Governing Body
+8. Reported to Governing

+Body

-Part 2 •
+Part 2

 a.
-Acces ss to the curriculum and lear ning:
+Access to the curriculum and lear

 1. Areas For Improvement Audit accessibility to curriculum during SEN Review

-2. Intended Outcomes Identify any potential barriers to the curriculum and to learning which can be removed.
+2. Intended Outcomes Identify any potential barriers to the curriculum and to learning

+which can be removed.

 3. Actions SEN Review

 4. Resources

-5. Time Scale 6 months
+5. Time Scale SEND included in all curriculum reviews to ensure full access for all learner, including those with SEND

-6. Lead responsibility J Hall (SENCO)
+6. Lead responsibility Mrs. Needle (SENDCO)

-7. Monitored Evaluated and Reviewed By A Booth
+7. Monitored Evaluated and Reviewed By A. Tunnicliffe

-8. Reported to Governing Body May 2020
+8. Reported to Governing Body Progress fed back at FGB 2023-24

 Part 3

-ss to written information
+a.
+Access to written information I

 1. Areas For Improvement

 2. Intended Outcomes

 3. Actions

 4. Resources

 5. Time Scale

 6. Lead responsibility

 7. Monitored Evaluated and Reviewed By

 8. Reported to Governing Body